vipnama/hw-4/README.md

 ### variable

 6.Declare a variable `schooling` and set it to the number of years of school that you have completed.
-Print schooling to the console.
+Print `schooling` to the console.

-7.Now imagine you just completed an additional year of school, and update the schooling variable accordingly.
-Print schooling to the console.
+7.Now imagine you just completed an additional year of school, and update the `schooling` variable accordingly.
+Print `schooling` to the console.

 8.Does the above code compile?
 Why is this different than trying to update a constant?
 Print your explanation to the console using the print function.

 9.Create a variable called `steps` that will keep track of the number of steps you take throughout the day.
 Set its initial value to 0 to represent the step count first thing in the morning.
-Print steps to the console.
+Print `steps` to the console.

 10.Now assume the tracker has been keeping track of steps all morning, and you want to show the user the latest step count.
-Update steps to be 2000.
-Print steps to the console.
+Update `steps` to be 2000.
+Print `steps` to the console.
 Then print "Good job!
 You're well on your way to your daily goal."

-### Constant or Variable?
+### Constant or Variable

 #### Imagine you're creating a simple photo sharing app.
 You want to keep track of the following metrics for each post: